 What does living in a time of overshoot and collapse tell us about being human?
 What are our dreams now?

-The world we've made would be a different place, a better place, we think, should it become better fitted to what a human truly is.
+A saner world?
+The world we've made would be a different place, a better place, should it become made for humans, and all our relatives.

-Of course, we have no answer to what humans truly are.
+Of course, there's no clear answer to what humans truly are.
 Each of us writes that truth with the arc of our lives.
 But here's an important question: do you have faith in the core nature of the human animal, despite the cultures that have come to dominate?

 Listen in and get in touch.
 We'd love to hear from you.